 It’s unusual to search online institutes that offer free laptops at no charge.
 The cost of the laptop is often packaged with the tuition payment or assessed as a one-time or ongoing fee.
 Some online colleges allow students to borrow school laptops that are to be returned to the institution upon graduation.

 Both of these options allow students to have a laptop so they can take college courses online.
 Whatever the agreement, students can enjoy cost-savings by choosing a university that offers laptops.

-Types of Laptops Programs
+What Are the Types of Laptops Programs?

 - Early Graduation Gifts

 Through the degree programs, students get free laptops from online colleges.
 The laptop belongs to the university or college until the student graduates.
 If they don’t graduate, the school takes back the laptop.
 If they do graduate, they get to keep it!

 Some Institutes have payment plans for laptops.
 The payments will be included in different bills or institutional fees.
 This works similar to the ‘lease to own’ laptop program, which will provide the customized computers for the student.

 - Loaner Laptops

 Institutes sometimes issue laptops via a loaner program, where students are allowed to access the computers until their graduation.
 They must give back the laptops after they finish their studies, whether they graduate or not.
 This program allows the students to use the facility of the laptop until they are done with graduation.

 By offering discounts, rolling the funds into your tuition, or giving you a “loaner” laptop, online schools are essentially helping you get a head start that you could not otherwise have accomplished.